-- Site Plan, received September 2023 - Site Access, received September 2023 - Function Centre Floor Plan A-04P dated Jan 2023 - Function Centre Elevations Plan A-04E1 dated Jan 2023 - Function Centre Elevations Plan A-04E2 dated Jan 2023 - Function Centre Site Plan A-04S dated Jan 2023 - 2.
+- Site Plan, received September 2023 - Site Access, received September 2023 - Function Centre Floor Plan A-04P dated Jan 2023 - Function Centre Elevations Plan A-04E1 dated Jan 2023 - Function Centre Elevations Plan A-04E2 dated Jan 2023 - 2.
 The total number of guests on site shall not exceed 150 patrons accommodated in the reception centre and incidental camping area.
 Any increase in this number of patrons would require a further development approval from the Shire.